BrandonP321/portfolio/README.md

 - Nodemailer

 # Back End Server
-Click [here](https://github.com/BrandonP321/blog-cms-server) to visit the repository and README for the Node.js server.
+Click [here](https://github.com/BrandonP321/portfolio-server) to visit the repository and README for the Node.js server.

 # Features
 - Fluid responsive design
 - Contact form with reCAPTCHA form for preventing spam
 - High scores from chrom dev tools Lighthouse
 - All meta tags needed for optimal sharing of site on social media platforms
+- Shows up in third place of Google's search results when using the search query 'Brandon Phillips Full Stack Web Developer' after LinkedIn results.

 # Installation
 Upon cloning the repo to your local machine, you just need to run `npm install` to install all dependencies